winitzki/scall/tutorial/programming_dhall.md

 let FreeMonoid = List
 ```

-The type constructors `FreeSemigroup` and `FreeMonoid` have evidence of `FreePTypeclass` if we define the structure functors `P` appropriately.
+The type constructors `FreeSemigroup` and `FreeMonoid` have evidence of `FreeFMTypeclass` if we define the structure functors `P` appropriately.

 For the semigroup, the `append` operation has type `t → t → t`.
 We need to rewrite this type equivalently in the form `P t → t` using a suitable structure functor `P`.